Bryan De La Cruz Preview, Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.87 team ERA ranks fourth across all MLB pitching staffs.
+- The Rays have the fourth-ranked team ERA across all league pitching staffs (3.86).

-- Rays pitchers combine to surrender the fifth-fewest home runs in baseball (141 total, 1.1 per game).
+- The Rays give up the fifth-fewest home runs in baseball (142 total, 1.1 per game).

-- His last time out came on Wednesday against the Colorado Rockies, when the right-hander tossed five innings, surrendering three earned runs while giving up four hits.
+- The righty's last appearance was on Friday against the New York Yankees, when he threw six innings, surrendering two earned runs while giving up seven hits.

-- The 28-year-old has put up an ERA of 2.59, with 7.2 strikeouts per nine innings, in 17 games this season.
-Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.